 Former Dodgers President Walter O’Malley.
 (Getty Images)

 While O’Malley was battling Moses over stadium plans, the season continued.
-The Dodgers finished their final season with a respectable record of 84 wins and 70 losses.
-The team finished in third place in the National League and missed the playoffs by three games.
+The Dodgers finished their final season with a record of 84 wins and 70 losses.
+The team finished in third place in the National League.
 Centerfielder Duke Snider was the bright spot for the Dodgers in the 1957 season.
 Snider batted .274 with 40 home runs and 92 RBIs.
 He also hit his 300th career home run on July 20th.

 While the city of New York was not willing to accommodate the Dodgers, the city of Los Angeles was more than willing to be their new home.
 Los Angeles was offering O’Malley everything he wanted, a new Stadium with ample seating and more parking space than the Dodgers would ever need.
 The most important part of the offer was a city with leaders who were willing to work with the franchise to make them happy.
 Before the season was complete, it was official; the Dodgers were moving to California.